Interactive Testing¶

 None

-in case of a timeout- Return type
+in case of a timeout- Return type:

-(title, text, choices, timeout=300)¶ Create a dialog with definable checkboxes for multiple choices.
+Create a dialog with definable checkboxes for multiple choices.

-- Parameters
+- Parameters:

-choices (list of choices) – each choice can be a string containing the label and the answer a tuple or list of two strings where the first entry is the label and the second label is the answer.
+choices – each choice can be a string containing the label and the answer a tuple or list of two strings where the first entry is the label and the second label is the answer.
 You can also supply a list or tuple with two entries where the first entry is the label and the second entry is a boolean that states if the radio button is checked.
 You can also supply a list or tuple with three entries where the first entry is the label, the second entry is the answer and the third entry is a boolean that states if the radio button is checked.

 None